Trofeo Faip–Perrel

-The Internazionali di Bergamo, known as the Trofeo Faip-Perrel, is a professional tennis tournament played on indoor hardcourts at the ChorusLife Arena.
+The Trofeo Faip-Perrel or the Internazionali di Bergamo is a professional tennis tournament played on indoor hardcourts at the ChorusLife Arena.
 It is part of the Association of Tennis Professionals (ATP) Challenger Tour.

 In 2025 after a year hiatus (when the event was moved to Rovereto), it came back to Bergamo as an upgraded Challenger 100.
 It was held annually at the PalaNorda di Bergamo - Palazzetto di Bergamo, in Bergamo, Italy from 2006 until 2022.
 It was part of the Tretorn SERIE+ in 2009.